Yukon Gold potato

 'Yukon Gold' is a large cultivar of potato most distinctly characterized by its thin, smooth, eye-free skin and yellow-tinged flesh and brown-tinted skin.
 This potato was developed in the 1960s by Garnet ("Gary") Johnston in Guelph, Ontario, Canada, with the help of Geoff Rowberry at the University of Guelph.
-The official cross bred strain was made in 1966 and 'Yukon Gold' was finally released into the market in 1980.
+The official cross bred strain was made in 1966 and 'Yukon Gold' was released into the market in 1980.